-In this experiment, we evaluate the performance of SIFS on 5 large-scale real datasets: real-sim, rcv1-train, rcv1-test, url, and kddb, which are all collected from the project page of LibSVM \cite{chang2011libsvm}.
+In this experiment, we evaluate the performance of SIFS on 5 large-scale real data sets: real-sim, rcv1-train, rcv1-test, url, and kddb, which are all collected from the project page of LibSVM \citep{chang2011libsvm}.
 See Table \ref{data_description} for a brief summary.
-We note that, the kddb dataset has about 20 million samples with 30 million features.
+We note that, the kddb data set has about 20 million samples with 30 million features.

-Recall that, SIFS detects the inactive features and samples in a static manner, i.e., we perform SIFS only once before the optimization and thus the size of the problem we need to perform optimization on is fixed.
-However, the method in \cite{shibagaki2016simultaneous} detects inactive features and samples in a dynamic manner \cite{bonnefoy2014dynamic}, i.e., they perform their method along with the optimization and thus the size of the problem would keep decreasing during the iterative process.
-Thus, comparing SIFS with the method in \cite{shibagaki2016simultaneous} in terms of rejection ratios is inapplicable.
-We compare the performance of SIFS with the method in \cite{shibagaki2016simultaneous} in terms of speedup.
-Specifically, we compare the speedup gained by SIFS and the method in \cite{shibagaki2016simultaneous} for solving problem (\ref{eqn:primal}) at $1000$ pairs of parameter values.
-The code of the method in \cite{shibagaki2016simultaneous} is obtained from (\url{https://github.com/husk214/s3fs}).
+Recall that, SIFS detects the inactive features and samples in a static manner, i.e., we perform SIFS only once before the training process and hence the size of the problem we need to perform optimization on is fixed.
+However, the method in \citealt{shibagaki2016simultaneous} detects inactive features and samples in a dynamic manner \citep{bonnefoy2014dynamic}, i.e., they perform their method along with the training process and thus the size of the problem would keep decreasing during the iterations.
+Thus, comparing SIFS with this baseline in terms of the rejection ratios is inapplicable.
+We compare the performance of SIFS with the method in \citealt{shibagaki2016simultaneous} in terms of speedup, i.e., the speedup gained by these two methods in solving problem (\ref{eqn:primal}) at $1,000$ pairs of parameter values.
+The code of the method in \citealt{shibagaki2016simultaneous} is obtained from (\url{https://github.com/husk214/s3fs}).

-\figref{fig:rejection-ratio-real-sim} shows the rejection ratios of SIFS on the real-sim dataset (other results are in the supplementary material).
-In \figref{fig:rejection-ratio-real-sim}, we can see that some inactive features and samples are identified in the 2nd and 3rd triggering of ISS and IFS, which verifies the necessity of the alternating application of ISS and IFS.
+\figref{fig:rejection-ratio-real-sim-sample-first} shows the rejection ratios of SIFS on the real-sim data set (other results are in the appendix).
+In \figref{fig:rejection-ratio-real-sim-sample-first}, we can see that some inactive features and samples are identified in the 2nd and 3rd triggerings of ISS and IFS, which verifies the necessity of the alternating application of ISS and IFS.
 SIFS is efficient since it always stops in 3 times of triggering.
 In addition, most of ($> 98\%$) the inactive features can be identified in the 1st triggering of IFS while identifying inactive samples needs to apply ISS two or more times.
-It may result from two reasons: 1) We run ISS first, which reinforces the capability of IFS due to the synergy effect (see Sections \ref{ssec:IFS} and \ref{ssec:ISS}), see Section \ref{subsec:synergy-effect} in the supplementary material for further verification; 2) Feature screening here may be easier than sample screening.
+It may due to two reasons: 1) we run ISS first, which reinforces the capability of IFS due to the synergistic effect (see Sections \ref{ssec:IFS} and \ref{ssec:ISS}), referring to the analysis below for further verification; 2) feature screening here may be easier than sample screening.